YMNNs/react-measurements-ts/README.md

-# react-measurements-ts
+# React Measurements TS

 This is a fork of [rmfisher/react-measurements](https://github.com/rmfisher/react-measurements).
 It was forked and published on npm under react-measurements-ts in order to address the following issues/features:

 - 🔥 Upgrade to React 18
 - 🛠️ Refactor with TypeScript and functional components (`React.FC`)
 - 🛠️ Fix `Uncaught ReferenceError: global is not defined` when using Vite dev server
-- 🆕 Supports measurement in rectangular areas of **unequal length and width**
+- 🆕 Supports measurement in rectangular areas of **unequal width and height**

 A React component for measuring &amp; annotating images.